 You can reduce the amount of damage that you do to the environment by being careful as to how you drive your car on the roads.
 Driving aggressively, such as harsh braking and accelerating, is not only putting yourself and other road users at a higher risk, but also more damaging to the environment.
-On highways, stick to the speed limits instead of cruising over them – not only is it against the law, it will also cause your vehicle to use fuel faster, requiring you to fill your tank more often.
+On highways, stick to the speed limits instead of cruising over them – not only is it against the law, but it will also cause your vehicle to use fuel faster, requiring you to fill your tank more often.
 This is bad for both the environment and your pocket.
 So, drive carefully and stay to speed limits to minimize the environmental damage you cause by driving.

 Tip #7.
 Use Energy-Saving Appliances:

-Energy saving appliances may cost more to purchase initially, but over time, the investment will certainly pay off.
+Energy-saving appliances may cost more to purchase initially, but over time, the investment will certainly pay off.
 Using an energy-saving appliance means that you can be sure it’ll use the least amount of energy every time.
-It’s a good idea to get energy-saving options for any appliances you use on a regular basis, such as a washing machine, tumble dryer, dishwasher, microwave or refrigerator.
+It’s a good idea to get energy-saving options for any appliances you use on a regular basis, such as a washing machine, tumble dryer, dishwasher, microwave, or refrigerator.
 You may also want to consider switching to energy-saving light bulbs for your home; these cost more than the regular ones but can save you up to ten times their price over their lifetime.

 Tip #8.
 Recycle Plastic: